rnestler/reboot-arch-btw/README.md

 Options:
       --disable-notification
           Disable desktop notification

+      --notification-timeout <NOTIFICATION_TIMEOUT>
+          Timeout for the desktop notification in milliseconds.

+          -1 will leave the timeout to be set by the server and 0 will cause the notification never to expire.

+          [default: -1]

       --reboot-packages <REBOOT_PACKAGES>
-          Comma separated list of packages were we should reboot after an upgrade [default: systemd,linux-firmware,amd-ucode,intel-ucode]
+          Comma separated list of packages were we should reboot after an upgrade

+          [default: systemd,linux-firmware,amd-ucode,intel-ucode]

       --session-restart-packages <SESSION_RESTART_PACKAGES>
-          Comma separated list of packages were we should restart our session after an upgrade [default: xorg-server,xorg-xwayland]
+          Comma separated list of packages were we should restart our session after an upgrade

+          [default: xorg-server,xorg-xwayland]

   -h, --help
-          Print help information
+          Print help information (use `-h` for a summary)

   -V, --version
           Print version information
 ```